vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 ### LLM
 LLMs are fine-tuned to algin generated text with clinical terminology and reasoning.

 Synthetic explanations are created to augment the dataset.
-GPT4 is used with chain-of-thought prompts including basic inputs (from metrics) and real expert annotations to create more training data.
+GPT4 is used with chain-of-thought prompts including basic inputs (from metrics) and real expert annotations to create more (800 self-instructions) training data.

 # Data